 Add your application's files to the project, build it and run it.

-Once the package is installed, in Add/Remove Programs window the “Uninstall/Change” button will be associated with your application.
+Once the package is installed, in Programs and Features the “Uninstall/Change” button will be associated with your application.
 The main advantage of this method is that all the maintenance operations will always use the User Interface created during the package authoring process.

 The same results can be obtained by selecting "Override Windows Installer programs list entry" and using the Table Editor to modify the "Registry" table using the information described above.